bekaryssalkarbek-maker/WRO/Schemes/README.md

 | B (Servo) | DC-DC Converter #2 | MG996R (1 servo) | 5–6V | 0.1–0.5A | up to 2.5A |
 | C (Motors) | Battery 7.4V Li-Po | DRV8833 + DC motors | 7.4V | 1–2A | 4–6A |
 | Common Bus | Battery | Shared system ground (GND) | 0V | — | — |

+**Power Management Innovation**

+During system integration, we identified the necessity of implementing a stable and efficient power distribution architecture capable of supporting both high-current drivetrain components and sensitive computing modules operating simultaneously.

+Our robot uses a 7.4V (2S) LiPo battery as the primary energy source.
+To ensure reliable voltage regulation for onboard electronics, we implemented a dedicated power management structure based on the HW-411 (LM2596) DC-DC buck converter module, providing stable regulated voltage for critical subsystems including the Raspberry Pi 5, sensors, and control electronics.

+Additionally, we applied a separated power distribution strategy between computational modules and actuator subsystems.
+This approach reduces electrical noise from motors, prevents voltage drops during peak load conditions, and improves overall stability of perception and navigation performance during autonomous operation.

 ## **🎯Strategic Engineering Choice Analysis:**
 ### Strategic Manufacturing Approach Analysis